dafadey/simpledraw2D/README.md

 ### Actual Build
 #### C/C++/Fortran
 We are going to build a static library compatible with C, C++ and Fortran.
 Clone the sources and let us get to it.

-1. Create "Empty C++" MSVC solution inside the sources directory (it is quite a convenient placement).
-Let it be MSVC<VER> in my case it is MSVC2015.
+1. Create `Empty C++` MSVC solution inside the sources directory (it is quite a convenient placement).
+Let it be `MSVC<VER>` in my case it is `MSVC2015`.

-2. In your solution create a project libsimpledraw2D.
+2. In your solution create a project `libsimpledraw2D`.
 **NOTE**: You do both 1 and 2 steps in the New Project creation tab.
-Just read all fields carefully otherwise you will have to rename your project inside the solution.
+Just read all the fields carefully otherwise you will have to rename your project inside the solution.

 3. Set the architecture.
 I prefer x64 and Release build type.
 Actually your arch should match `glfw3` build.

-4. Now in the "Solution Explorer" go to `lisimpledraw2D` context menu and choose Properties.
+4. Now in the `Solution Explorer` go to `lisimpledraw2D` context menu and choose `Properties`.
 Set `Configuration Properties->General->Configuration type = Static library(.lib)`

 5. In the same window, set `Configuration Properties->C/C++->General->Additional Include Directories` to `<yourpath>\glfw3\include` and `<yourpath>\glew\include`.